 Mirror mirror on the wall, who’s the OLDEST of them all…?

-The answer isn’t quite as simple as we would like.
+The answer isn’t quite that simple.
 Constructed in 1644 for the Reverend John Lothrop, founder of Barnstable, the house which forms the original part of the Library is the oldest building housing a public library in the United States.
 The building is also one of the oldest houses remaining on Cape Cod.
 Since Reverend Lothrop used the front room of the house for public worship, another distinction of the Sturgis Library is that it is the oldest structure still standing in America where religious services were regularly held.
 This room, now called “The Lothrop Room,” with its beamed ceiling and pumpkin-colored wide-board floors, retains the quintessential early character of authentic Cape Cod houses.

 But we were interested to know which library was truly the oldest.
 While we may have the oldest building, others have their own unique claim to fame.
 Here’s what we found in our quest for the truth: